 In normal individuals an equal amount of both α- and β-globin proteins are made allowing them to combine stoichiometrically to form the correct hemoglobin tetramers.
 In the α-thalassemias normal amounts of β-globin are made.
 The β-globin proteins are capable of forming homotetramers (β4) and these tetramers are called hemoglobin H, (HbH).
 An excess of HbH in red blood cells leads to the formation of inclusion bodies commonly seen in patients with α-thalassemia.
 In addition, the HbH tetramers have a markedly reduced oxygen carrying capacity.
 In β-thalassemia, where the β-globins are deficient, the α-globins are in excess and will form α-globin homotetramers.
 The α-globin homotetramers are extremely insoluble which leads to premature red cell destruction in the bone marrow and spleen.

 With the α-thalassemias the level of α-globin production can range from none to very nearly normal levels.
 This is due in part to the fact that there are 2 identical α-globin genes on chromosome 16.
 Thus, the α-thalassemias involve inactivation of 1 to all 4 α-globin genes.
 If 3 of the 4 α-globin genes are functional, individuals are completely asymptomatic.
 This situation is identified as the "silent carrier" state or sometimes as α-thalassemia 2.
 Genotypically this situation is designated αα/α– (where the dash indicates a non-functional gene) or α–/αα.
 If 2 of the 4 genes are inactivated individuals are designated as α-thalassemia trait or as α-thalassemia 1.
 Genotypically this situation is designated αα/– –.
 In individuals of African descent with α-thalassemia 1, the disorder usually results from the inactivation of 1 α-globin gene on each chromosome and is designated α–/α–.
 This means that these individuals are homozygous for the α-thalassemia 2 chromosome.
 The phenotype of α-thalassemia 1 is relatively benign.
 The mean red cell volume (designated MCV in clinical tests) is reduced in α-thalassemia 1 but individuals are generally asymptomatic.
 The clinical situation becomes more severe if only 1 of the 4 α-globin genes is functional.
 Because of the dramatic reduction in α-globin chain production in this latter situation, a high level of β4 tetramer is present.
 Clinically this is referred to as hemoglobin H disease.
 Afflicted individuals have moderate to marked anemia and their MCV is quite low, but the disease is not fatal.
 The most severe situation results when no α-globin chains are made (genotypically designated – –/– –).
 This leads to prenatal lethality or early neonatal death.
 The predominant fetal hemoglobin in afflicted individuals is a tetramer of γ-chains and is referred to as hemoglobin Barts.
-This hemoglobin has essentially no oxygen carrying capacity resulting in oxygen starvation in the fetal tissues.
-Heart failure results as the heart tries to pump the unoxygenated blood to oxygen starved tissues leading to marked edema.
+This hemoglobin has very high affinity for oxygen resulting in poor oxygen release and thus, oxygen starvation in the fetal tissues.
+Heart failure results as the heart tries to pump more oxygenated blood to oxygen starved tissues leading to marked edema.
 This latter situation is called hydrops fetalis.

 A large number of mutations have been identified leading to decreased or absent production of β-globin chains resulting in the β-thalassemias.
 In the most severe situation mutations in both the maternal and paternal β-globin genes leads to loss of normal amounts of β-globin protein.
 A complete lack of HbA is denoted as β0-thalassemia.
 If one or the other mutations allows production of a small amount of functional β-globin then the disorder is denoted as β+-thalassemia.